2019-20 NBA Wire Troll All-Star Team

 Christian Wood had plenty to shout about this season.
 (Tim Fuller-USA Today Sports)

-The 2018-19 Fantasy basketball season is now finito, and here’s hoping you had a great campaign and that our waiver wire picks helped guide you to a championship.
+Based on the NBA’s recently announced 22-team return to play plan, it’s become obvious at last that the 2019-20 Fantasy basketball season is now finito, so here’s hoping you had a great campaign and that our waiver wire picks helped guide you to a championship.